Decutto

 Fractions: ¼½¾⅐⅑⅒⅓⅔⅕⅖⅗⅘⅙⅚⅛⅜⅝⅞⅟ (precomposed).
 Any other fractions (even those typed through a slash) will also be displayed correctly, with the automatic replacement to Numerator + fraction + Denominator.

-Slashed Zero: Lining and Oldstyle 0 figures are replaced with a dotted zero.
+Slashed Zero: All “0” figures are replaced with a slashed/dotted zero.

 Discretionary Ligatures: Th

-Localized Forms: 23 character substitutions for Azeri, Bulgarian, Catalan, Dutch, German, Kazakh, Macedonian, Moldavian, Polish, Romanian, Serbian, Tatar, Turkish.
+Localized Forms: Characters substituted by their adapted alternate form for Azeri, Bulgarian, Catalan, Dutch, German, Kazakh, Macedonian, Moldavian, Polish, Romanian, Serbian, Tatar, Turkish languages.

-Mark Positioning: Diacritical marks positioned for 562 Extended Latin characters.
+Mark Positioning: Diacritical marks positioned for a base characters.

 Languages